DIY home inspections are high risk, even if you're a qualified builder.

 Inspecting areas of the home not accessible to the average home buyer

 A home inspection checklist will certainly include elements of a home that you may not have considered being important to inspect.
 These can include everything from the electrics to the plumbing, cooling systems and even airflow in and around the foundations of the home.
-But can you access them?
-Only a professional will be granted permission from a homeowner to view parts of the property of this nature.
+While a building inspector can’t “rip off the walls and take a look”, we can spot the red flags that there may be something that needs further investigation.
+We can advise you to call in a plumbing inspector or sparky to check on a potential issue.
+Only a professional will be granted permission from a homeowner to view parts of the property where the red flags hide.
 Unless you have been trained, or have had previous experience inspecting a property, you could very well overlook the little things; and often it is the little things that are going to cause the biggest headaches.

 There is no denying that a home inspection can be risky and rather dangerous.
-As mentioned earlier, checking out the electrical wiring is not a task that a DIY home inspector really can or should do.
-The same goes for climbing onto the roof to inspect the chimney, tiles, gutters, and spouting.
+Climbing onto the roof to inspect the chimney, tiles, gutters – entering the ceiling crawlspace, inspecting homes with suspect wiring – it’s a dangerous job if I do say so myself.
 Without the proper safety equipment, you could be presented with any number of unexpected hazards.
 There really is no reason to risk your health or that of a builder friend who offers to help out, when you can hire a professional building inspector from within the local Brisbane area.

 When looking to buy a home there is always emotion attached to the decision making process.
 Inspecting a property yourself can be challenging as it is easy for you to overlook a concern or downplay it to convince yourself that it will be okay.
 And if you have fallen head over heels for a house you really want to buy, you may get swept up in the atmosphere the homeowners create with fresh vases of flowers and strategically placed furniture.
 All these little touches are designed to ensure you do not see what is really there.